Shaquile04tmeal-lab/ShaquileOatmeal-s-HomeLab/README.md

 # ShaquileOatmeal-s-HomeLab
-Documentation of my personal home Lab
+Here is where i will document the setup, services, networking and incidents relevant to my home lab